Mail.com: Security

-Mail Collector

-Mail Collector is a feature that lets users merge email accounts from different providers.
-With mail.com as a primary account, all other email addresses can be imported into the mail.com account.
-The Mail Collector then automatically forwards all incoming emails into the primary mailbox.

-Online Office

-Online Office is a free alternative to Microsoft Office.
-It contains a document editor, presentation maker and spreadsheet creator and can be used without installing any software.

 Alias email addresses

 An alias address allows users to customize the sender email address shown in their correspondence by creating an additional email address within an existing mail.com account.
 Up to ten alias addresses can be registered at the same time, all associated with the main mail.com email account.
 This feature enables the use of multiple email addresses from a single mailbox.

-Other features

-Accounts can be customized with a preferred account language (English, Spanish or French).